Pudhukottaiyilirundhu Saravanan: Production

-S. S. Stanley, who won critical acclaim for his debut in April Madhathil, collaborated with Dhanush, who had given back-to-back hits in Kadhal Kondein and Thiruda Thirudi to make a film.
+S. S. Stanley, who won critical acclaim for his debut in April Madhathil, collaborated with Dhanush, who had given back-to-back hits in 2003 with Kadhal Kondein and Thiruda Thirudi, to make a film.
 Sridevi Vijaykumar was initially approached to play the leading female role but was not available.
 Aparna Pillai won the Miss Chennai contest as a student and was sent to other pageants including the Miss Petite International contest in the United States.
 Stanley saw an article which appeared in The Hindu about her trip to the US and asked her to come for a make-up test, before selecting her to play the female lead in the film.

 Pudhukottaiyilirundhu Saravanan was the first Tamil film after the 1973 film Ulagam Sutrum Valiban to have scenes shot in Thailand.
 The film was shot also in Singapore, Malaysia and Pulicat in the Thiruvallur District of India.
 The musical scene with Tharika was shot on a large set, complete with waterfalls and a pond erected by art director Santhanam at the Prasad Studios, and took about five days to shoot.